Ballbar testing explained

 If you could accurately measure the actual circular path and compare it with the programmed path, you would have a measure of the machine's accuracy.

-This is the basis of all telescopic ballbar testing and of the QC20-W ballbar system.
+This is the basis of all telescopic ballbar testing and of the QC20 ballbar system.

-- Connecting to your QC20-W is simple, thanks to its Bluetooth connectivity.
-Test set-up is quick and easy with Windows® based Ballbar 20 software guiding the operator through each step.
+- Connecting to your QC20 ballbar is simple, thanks to its Bluetooth connectivity.
+Test set-up is quick and easy with Ballbar 20 software guiding the operator through each step.
 The 'part programme generator' will help you set up the corresponding programme on your machine tool.

 - The powerful file administration feature lets you search and access existing test templates quickly.

-- The centre pivot is positioned on the machine table and (using a setting ball provided in the QC20-W kit) the spindle is moved to a reference point and the test 'zero' coordinates set.
+- The centre pivot is positioned on the machine table.
+Using a setting ball provided in the QC20 ballbar kit, the spindle is moved to a reference point, and the test 'zero' coordinates set.

-- The spindle is moved to the test start position and the QC20-W is mounted between two kinematic magnetic joints.
+- The spindle is moved to the test start position and the QC20 ballbar is mounted between two kinematic magnetic joints.

 - A simple G02 and G03 command program is all that's required to start the test.